Talha-T/WallpaperAPI/readme.md

 ## Usage

+Download libraries under `/libs` folder and add reference to your project.

-Add using tag after install:
+Add using tag after referencing:
 ```csharp
 using TalhaT.WallpapersApi;
 ```